 Another case is that of Admiral Beaufort, an admiral with the Royal Navy who had narrowly escaped drowning in Portsmouth harbor in 1795.
 He had gone on to describe his experience: ‘Though the senses were … deadened, not so the mind; its activity seemed to be invigorated in a ratio which defies all description, for thought rose above thought in rapid succession.
 The event just occurred … the awkwardness producing it … the bustle it must have occasioned ... the effect on my most affectionate father … the moment in which it would be disclosed to the family, and a thousand other circumstances minutely associated with home were the first reflections.
 Then they took a wider range, our last cruise … a former voyage and shipwreck, my school and boyish pursuits and adventures.
 Thus travelling backwards, every past incident of my life seemed to glance across my recollection in retrograde succession; not however in mere outline, as here stated, but the picture filled up with every minute and collateral feature.
 In short, the whole period of my existence seemed to be placed before me in a kind of panoramic review, and each part of it seemed to be accompanied by a consciousness of right or wrong, or by some reflection on its cause or consequences; indeed many trifling events which had been forgotten then crowded into my imagination, and with the character of recent familiarity.’

-It would appear that irrespective of the reason for their causation, the NDE phenomena are unlikely to be the result of fabrications but rather experiences that are universal and have existed throughout and in different cultures.
-It thus appears that for the majority of humans there is a universal experience at the end of their lives.
-Of interest, these claims have been supported by a number of recent scientific studies carried out by independent researchers2 demonstrating that 10-20% of people who go through cardiac arrest and clinical death report similar lucid, well structured thought processes, reasoning, memories, and sometimes detailed recall of events during their encounter with death.
+It would appear from the above that, irrespective of the reason for their causation, this phenomenon is unlikely to be the result of fabrications but rather experiences that are universal and have existed throughout and in different cultures.
+It also seems that, for the majority of humans, there is a common experience at the end of their lives.